 - In Xenoblade, the Nopon use the pollen orbs they manufacture in their village as both light sources and food (and in the case of red ones, a group sells them as a highly addictive drug).

-- When Tanna enters the temple in Ears for Elves, it's dark once she reachs the main room.
+- When Tanna enters the temple in Ears for Elves, it's dark once she reaches the main room.
 However, she touches an orb over a glowing basin, and it and similar orbs light up the whole chamber with mystical effects.

 - Played with in Girl Genius: a character questions why the Deepdown doesn't have phosphorescent crystals or fungi, and is told they were all sold.
+Later phosphorescent fungi are seen in the caverns beneath Castle Heterodyne and Paris.

 - Denizens of the Basement in The Mansion of E breed and use Glowing Balls Of Light.